Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation: Qumode VQD

 \subsection{Vibrational Structure}

 The previous section demonstrates that we have successfully implemented bosonic VQD for excited-state electronic structure calculations.
 We now apply the methodology to calculating the eigenenergies of molecular vibrations.

-Vibrational Hamiltonians can be decomposed into easily solvable fragments as shown in equation~\ref{eqn:fragments} where $D_k$ are diagonal~\cite{malpathak_simulating_2025}.
+Vibrational Hamiltonians can be decomposed into easily solvable fragments as shown in Equation~\ref{eqn:fragments}, where $D_k$ are diagonal~\cite{malpathak_simulating_2025, malpathak_trotter_2026}.
+This fragmentation framework was originally developed for Hamiltonian simulation on bosonic hardware~\cite{malpathak_simulating_2025} and subsequently extended to qubit-based Trotter simulation~\cite{malpathak_trotter_2026}, in both cases primarily targeting vibrational dynamics.
+Here, we adapt it to the measurement step of a variational eigenvalue framework on bosonic hardware, enabling direct calculation of vibrational eigenenergies rather than time evolution.

-$U_k$ can be applied using qumode gates as shown in equation~\ref{eqn:U_k gates} with N being the number of qumodes and the parameters $\gamma, \phi, \zeta,$ and $\chi$ calculated during the greedy full rank optimization (GFRO) optimization loop~\cite{malpathak_simulating_2025}.
-The corresponding gate definitions are given in Appendix A.
+$U_k$ can be applied using qumode gates as shown in Equation~\ref{eqn:U_k gates} with N being the number of qumodes and the parameters $\gamma, \phi, \zeta,$ and $\chi$ calculated during the greedy optimization loop employed by Malpathak et al.~\cite{malpathak_simulating_2025} The corresponding gate definitions are given in Appendix C.

-To measure the energy of a trial state $\ket{\psi}$, one simply applies the gate decomposition of $U_k$ to $\ket{\psi}$ before performing photon-number measurements to calculate the expectation of $D_k$ as shown in equation~\ref{eqn:expectation of D_k}.
+To measure the energy of a trial state $\ket{\psi}$, one simply applies the gate decomposition of $U_k$ (Equation~\ref{eqn:U_k gates}~\cite{malpathak_simulating_2025}) to $\ket{\psi}$ before performing photon-number measurements to calculate the expectation of $D_k$ as shown in Equation~\ref{eqn:expectation of D_k}.

-We simulate a QumVQD circuit for each vibrational fragment with D = 20 for \ce{CO2} and D = 25 for \ce{H2S}.
+We simulate a QumVQD circuit for each vibrational fragment with $D = 10$ for \ce{CO2} and $D = 25$ for \ce{H2S}.
 For our simulation, we apply the vibrational fragments directly to a single simulated qumode, with Fock cutoff of 64 for \ce{H2S} and 256 for \ce{CO2}, to find the eigenenergies of the original vibrational Hamiltonian.
-This simplifies the simulation process for implementing equations~\ref{eqn:U_k gates} and~\ref{eqn:expectation of D_k}.
+This simplifies the simulation process for implementing Equations~\ref{eqn:U_k gates} and~\ref{eqn:expectation of D_k}.
 The energies resulting from our simulated VQD circuit are compared with those found through direct diagonalization of the original vibrational Hamiltonians in Figures~\ref{fig:co2_vqd} and~\ref{fig:h2s_vqd} for \ce{CO2} and \ce{H2S}, respectively.